Covid 19 pandemic practice update December 2021

 We are located on the ground floor of Surrey House, 199 Macquarie St, Hobart 7000.

 The office is open 8am to 5pm on Monday, Tuesday and Thursday.
 Wednesday and Friday hours are 8am to 1pm.
-Patients are scheduled from 8.30am four days a week; Wednesday is a patient free day for treatment planning.
+Patients are scheduled four days a week; Wednesday is a patient free day for treatment planning.

 All patients of the practice are valued, the number of new patients to the practice is controlled to ensure adequate time is available for ongoing active patient treatment and patient review.